Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/06-Structural-PatternsPt.2/Lesson6.md

 1. **Solving the Remote Object Problem** - Use a **Remote Proxy**, where a local object is a proxy for (represents) a remote object, and calling a method on the local object causes the corresponding method to be invoked on the remote object.

-&nbsp;&nbsp;&nbsp; The proxy object hides the details of how the remote resource is accessed and only presents its data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The proxy object hides the details of how the remote resource is accessed and only presents its data.
 It consolidates requests to the remote resource in a single application class.
 It allows implementation changes to itself or the remote object without requiring changes to the calling client code.

-&nbsp;&nbsp;&nbsp; Examples:
+&nbsp;&nbsp;&nbsp; Examples: </br>
 &nbsp;&nbsp;&nbsp; - HTTP requests to a remote web service &nbsp;&nbsp;&nbsp; - Any scenario involving a *distributed system,* such as an ATM (the ATM must communicate transactions with the bank's central computing system).